hungpham2511/hungpham2511.github.io/README.md

-blog posts
+# Hung's blog

-# To write math equations
+# Write math equations

 Put the below code snippet in the respective post.
 There should be another more elegant way, but I am good with this approach now.